 Kevin shared an article on Facebook on October 18th, 2015 written by the Jonesboro Sun by staff writer, Staci Vandagriff titled, “Jumper’s best advice: Always keep a positive attitude.”
 She wrote about how Kevin was diagnosed with laryngeal cancer in September of 2012.
 At the time the article was written, he had experienced 35 rounds radiation and 20 rounds of chemotherapy.

 He never complained and always focused on staying positive throughout his long days of treatment.
 He shared with Ms.Vandergriff, “One of the hardest things is the fact that you’re losing friends because people don’t know how to react to it (cancer).
 But then again, you also realize who your true friends are.”
 Kevin was a faithful friend to everyone, regardless of their condition.

-As a believer and he said he never questioned God.
-He advised others battling cancer to “Stay positive; don’t ever get down on yourself.
+As a believer, he said he never questioned God.
+He advised others battling cancer to “stay positive; don’t ever get down on yourself.
 To stay positive and keep a positive attitude is part of the best medicine.
-I don’t look at it as, I’m dying of cancer; I have to live with cancer.”
+I don’t look at it as I’m dying of cancer; I have to live with cancer.”
 This is great advice to us all.
-It’s important to be grateful and to remain positive and optimistic no matter what we are facing in this moment.
+It’s important to be grateful and to remain positive and optimistic no matter what we are facing at this moment.